 What is an example of a dependent event?

-Answer: An example is mentioned in the explanation of drawing balls from a bag of multiple colored balls.
+Answer: An example of a dependent event is drawing a ball of a particular color from a bag of multiple colored balls in the second chance.

 Go through the explanation to understand more.